tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 > - I'm thinking about switching to Hugo, and/or switching to another, personal domain.
 I don't want to break any links, and if this happens, it will probably need to be early during 2020.
 > - *vol 2* I will either publish a small game, or a small 'book'-like thingy

 Unfortunately I didn't reach that 52-post goal.
-Looking at these past four years, the number of posts (as well as semi-publishable drafts) is steadily growing.
+Looking back, the number of posts (as well as semi-publishable drafts) is steadily growing.
 I wish I could say that about quality as well, but I cannot be the judge of that.
 <center>
 <img src="/images/y4-posts-per-year.png" style='height: 90%; width: 90%; object-fit: contain'/>
 </center>

 Github Pages still work fine -- so fine that I've opted to use them at `$DAYJOB` as well!
-To be honest, I don't feel the urge to change something now on that front right now.
+To be honest, I don't feel the urge to change something on that front right now.

 Unfortunately I did not publish a game or something resembling a book.
 I took a stab and started developing a couple of videogames, but finally went off yak-shaving things that seemed more interesting at that moment.

-Something interesting is that writing is slowly turning from something I dreaded, to a creative, fun outlet.
+Something interesting is that the act of writing is slowly turning from something I dreaded, to a creative, fun outlet.
 If I've had a rough day, or have 30 minutes to kill, I might either try to sneak in some gaming, *or* sit down and review a draft from the previous week/write down some thoughts on a recent disastrous deploy at work.
 I wouldn't believe that writing could be *so enjoyable*, but here we are!

 Also, something I "knew", but I *finally really understood*, is that becoming good at writing, communicating and expressing ideas, as with most things, is [*only attainable through relentless practice*](https://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/).
 Working in a remote setting, the need for expressiveness, concise communication and clarity of speech is vital.